IndigoW0lf/IndigoW0lf/README.md

 ### I'm so glad you're here

 I'm a full-stack software engineer student with a flair for innovative solutions.
 I'm very concerned with the way design performs and the impact it has on your emotions.
 As a software developer, I plan to focus on improving the user experience as I learn more about visceral, behavioral, and reflective processes.
-I'm starting my career search and would love to find work remotely or in Charlotte, NC.
-I am ready for a relocation!
-My ideal job would be working front-end as a UX engineer, but I am open to learning anything and finding my niche as I go :)
+I'm starting my career search and would love to find work remotely or in Charlotte, NC, Denver, CO, Portland, OR, and maybe more :)

 I'm a passionate advocate for social and environmental justice and the idea of working for a company that focuses on effecting change is incredibly appealing.